notmugi/grim-blurfix/README.md

 ## Contributing

-Report bugs on the [issue tracker], send patches on the [mailing list].
+Report bugs and send patches on [GitLab].

 Join the IRC channel: [#emersion on Libera Chat].